Acloyer/HitBoxResizeMod/README.txt

 Example:
 /autogg 1.5

-markdown
-Copy
-Edit
 This sets the hitbox multiplier to **1.5×**.

-- Hitbox rendering (ESP-style visualization).
+- Resized Hitboxes are HIDDEN.
 - Extended reach calculation without server-side modification.
 - Lightweight and easy to use.